 7. Install and enable privacy-protecting browser extensions

 Having an antimalware and antivirus security package is not enough to protect your browsing privacy online.
 Therefore, in order to screen out floating malware which users pick up from browsing websites, a good way to enhance your privacy and browsing security is by installing privacy protection tools that have the same function which specifically work on your web browser.

 8. Enable HTTPS everywhere all the time

 Following point #7, one good browser extension that is highly recommended to enhance your internet security is HTTPS Everywhere because it automatically connects you to the HTTPS version of over 1,000 websites, instead of the less secure HTTP version.
 The most recent version update of the extension not only offers 1,000+ new rules, but it also incorporates a series of automated tests to screen for basic errors, simpler disabling feature (for instances when HTTPS Everywhere needs to break the functionality of a site being viewed), as well as the security feature to disable HTTP altogether.

 9. Use a VPN

 In principle, the best type of protection you can apply on your device when connecting to an untrusted network is direct, encrypted access to a secure network connection.
-And this is where the use of VPNs come in.
+And this is where the use of VPNs comes in.
 By using this type of service, you are assured that all the data shared between you and your internet service provider, boxing out whoever it is who might be snooping within the same network you’re on.